Asynchronous Stochastic Approximation with Applications to Average-Reward Reinforcement Learning: Acknowledgements

 \section{Acknowledgements}

-This research was supported in part by DeepMind and Amii.
-HY also acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), RGPIN-2024-04939.
-We would like to thank Professor Eugene Feinberg for helpful discussion on average-reward SMDPs and Dr.\ Martha Steenstrup for critical feedback on parts of the paper.
-We also thank an anonymous reviewer of an earlier version of this work for valuable insights and detailed comments---particularly regarding the use of SMDPs for approximating continuous-time control problems, asymptotically autonomous systems, and the potential for sharper convergence results, which prompted us to study shadowing properties and strengthen our analysis.
-In preparing this manuscript, we used ChatGPT-4 to refine the writing style. \oldbibliography\thebibliography [1]{ \oldbibliography{#1} } {\fontsize{9}{11} \selectfont }
+We thank Prof.\ Eugene Feinberg for helpful discussion on average-reward SMDPs and Dr.\ Martha Steenstrup for critical feedback on parts of our earlier draft.
+We also thank an anonymous reviewer for valuable comments, particularly suggesting the potential for sharper convergence results, which motivated our study of shadowing properties and led us to strengthen the analysis.
+In preparing this paper, we used OpenAI ChatGPT (GPT-4 and GPT-5) to refine the writing style.